dmtintner/scss-tooltips/README.md

 Download
 -----------
-[Download](http://hackingui.com/front-end/scss-tooltips/) and add the tooltips.scss file to your SCSS directory
+[Download](http://hackingui.com/front-end/scss-tooltips/) and add the source/tooltips.scss file to your SCSS directory

 Or install with Bower
 -----------